HelenHelene/eportfolio/RMPP/RMPP_Unit11_Activity.md

 ## Reflections
-The matrix offers a clear framework for identifying the key competencies expected at Master’s level.
-For instance, it highlights my growing ability to construct well-structured arguments in both written and oral forms, as demonstrated by my presentations in the Software Engineering Project Management (SEPM) and Secure Software Development (SSD) modules.
-This insight has prompted me to incorporate additional experiences from my professional life, such as my background in data protection compliance and the drafting of company policies, to illustrate a broader range of skills.
+The matrix provides a clear framework for identifying key competencies at Master’s level.
+It highlights my growing ability to construct well-structured arguments, supported by positive feedback from my presentations in the SEPM, SSD, and RMPP modules.

-The SWOT analysis was particularly revealing in showing that I rely too heavily on bullet points in my assignments, indicating the need to develop deeper and more coherent academic writing.
-Consequently, I set out clear objectives in my Action Plan regarding qualitative research methods and structured narration.
-The plan itself underscores the value of incremental progress over attempting everything at once.
-As a practical step, I have scheduled online research methods workshops and allocated additional time to refine my paragraphs, as described in the Action Plan.
+The SWOT analysis revealed my reliance on bullet points in assignments, showing the need to improve my academic writing.
+To address this, I set clear objectives in my Action Plan, focusing on qualitative research methods and structured narration.
+As a practical step, I have allocated extra time to refine my paragraphs, aligning with the goals outlined in my Action Plan for improved academic coherence.

-Looking ahead, I plan to keep refining these skills, guided by the milestones in my Action Plan, so that my professional practice remains ethically sound and academically rigorous.

 <br><br>